 As the name implies, the new IWC Big Pilot Top Gun Miramar automatic chronograph is big.
 No, it is huge!
-In fact, it is even bigger than the other IWC Big Pilot watches that were released during the recent years.
+In fact, it is even bigger than the other IWC Big Pilot watches that were released in recent years.

-If you compare this new model with other Top Guns (like the 2008 Double Chronograph Edition TOP GUN timekeeper,) you will notice only a few differences here and there.
+If you compare this new model with other Top Guns (like the 2008 Double Chronograph Edition TOP GUN,) you will notice only a few differences here and there.

 As usual for the B-Uhr-inspired watches, the model features a deliberately short hound hand that (again, in a nod to historic timekeepers from the 1940s) circles around its own chapter ring, which is printed in crimson red over the anthracite black dial.

-Although the Swiss watchmaker officially targets the new IWC Big Pilot Top Gun Miramar Automatic Chronograph as a watch of choice for the real pilots and navigators, in reality the watch may be also very successful among the hundreds of thousands of men who always wanted to pilot a combat-ready F-14 or SU-27 jet fighter, but never got a chance, like yours truly.
+Although the Swiss watchmaker officially targets the new IWC Big Pilot Top Gun Miramar Automatic Chronograph as a watch of choice for the real pilots and navigators, in reality, the gadget may be also successful among the hundreds of thousands of men who always wanted to pilot a combat-ready F-14 or SU-27 jet fighter, but never got a chance, like yours truly.

 Price: $13,000 (MSRP)